carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ## Creating Channels, Channel factories

-Channel factories are a way Nextflow can create  different channel types (queue and value).
-"Factory" is the term used when creating an object of a different type e.g. value or queue channels.

-We use  `Channel` as the first part along with a method `<method>` that determine the type of channel we are creating.
-We separate these parts using a `.`.
+Channel factories are used to explicitly create channels.
+In programming, factory methods (functions) are a programming design pattern used to create different types of objects (in this case, different types of channels).
+They are implemented for things that represent more generalised concepts, such as a `Channel`.
+Channel factories are called using the `Channel.<method>` syntax, and return a specific instance of a `Channel`.

 ### Value